ietbitmesra/Git-Heat/README.md

     - Softwares / Tools used while making the project.
     - What your project does?
 Describe each and every feature (more or less) of your project.
 - Make sure you make your repository public.
-- In the form given below, enter your github repository link and other necessary details.
+- Once you feel you have fulfilled the basic requirements, fill the [submission form](https://kutt.it/githeatsubmit).
 We will review your code and create issues accordingly.
-- Make sure you regularly keep an eye on issues.
+- Make sure you regularly keep an eye on issues and code reviews on commits.
 After the specified time period, you will be evaluated on the basis of issues closed, project execution, code quality, ideas and many more parameters.

 ## General Tips

-- Keep commiting your code frequently, this is considered a good practice that makes things a lot easier.
+- Keep committing your code frequently, this is considered a good practice that makes things a lot easier.
 - A wise guy has said *Conventions Maketh Coder*.
 So, ensure that you follow coding standards.
 This makes your code readable and understandable for others **as well as you** at a later point.
 You can use vigilance as well as editor/ide extensions to assist in this.
 Here are some coding standards for some popular languages:
     - [Python](https://www.python.org/dev/peps/pep-0008/)
     - [JavaScript](https://www.w3schools.com/js/js_conventions.asp)